judka-uriel/uriel-book/uriel_en.md

-But when several years before this my father fell ill with the same disease, instead of turning to G‑d with a request for help in recovery, I bought up scientific books on medicine and biology, and during the several weeks while my father was slowly dying, I strived to understand how to defeat cancer.
+But when several years before this my father fell ill with the same disease, instead of turning to G‑d with a request for help in recovery, I bought up scientific books on medicine and biology, and during the several weeks while my father was slowly dying, I strove to understand how to defeat cancer.
 <!-- The problem is that the program breaks down, and cells begin to multiply uncontrollably. -->
 But I did not manage to come up with anything in time.
 Therefore, the following conclusion follows from this: we must strive to utilize all